What Is an iBuyer? A Real Estate Guide

 Are there any alternatives to iBuyers?

 HomeLight’s Simple Sale platform is another option for selling your home quickly and with fewer hassles.
-With Simple Sale, you can receive a competitive all-cash offer to buy your home, on your timeline.
+With it, you can receive a competitive all-cash offer on your home, with the transaction completed on your timeline.

 Simple Sale has a network of cash buyers on its platform, and partner investors have a wide range of investment strategies, including fix-and-flip and buy-and-hold.
-This enables Simple Sale to provide cash offers for a wide array of properties, even those that need some or a lot of work.
+As a result, it can provide cash offers for a wide array of properties, even those that need some or a lot of work.

 You can skip staging and repairs, and sell without agent commissions or upfront selling costs.
 Answer a few basic questions about your home’s condition, how much work it needs, and your selling timeline to get started with Simple Sale today.